csparkma/berkeley-final-project/README.md

   - (i.e. What countries are customers with repeat purchases from?
 How many pages does the ideal customer visit prior to purchase?
 How many visits to the website before a purchase?)
 - **Building a machine learning model to assign a "Propensity to Purchase" score for each unique visitor of the website**

+## Machine Learning Description:
+The Google Analytics BigQuery data must be prepared for Machine Learning methods to be applied.
+The data preprocessing steps include:
+ - Connecting to RDS database containing data and populating NaN values as 0
+ - "Bucketizing" qualitative components to reduce dimensionality for One Hot Encoding
+   - E.G. type of browser for session, subcontinent, country etc. were reduced to ~10 dimensions with less occuring values populated as "Other"
+ - Removing preliminary columns from the original dataset that would not be worthwhile for modeling
+   - E.G. Geographic columns contained incomplete or missing values for > 30% of dataset
+   - Columns that would not be good predictors were removed.
+Those columns removed include:
+     - Geographic information for the session, Full Visitor ID, Date of visit, referral path, etc.
+ - One Hot Encoding is applied to a clean dataset, and split on standard 75% training set and 25% test set via sklearn train_test_split function default
+Once the dataset preprocessing is complete a variety of classification Machine Learning models are applied to predict if a session is going to result in a transaction.
+For the models attempted they are:
+ - Logistic Regression Classifier
+   - This is used as a base level "simple" linearly separable type of model
+   - This model ultimately predicts that every session is not going to result in a transaction, and boasts a 98.6% accuracy with predicting 'No' for every session
+     - The F1 Score for the Logistc Regression is 0% because there were no valid predictions (False Positives, False Negatives, True Negatives)
+ - Random Forest Classifier
+   - A higher complexity Random Forest Classifier is used because of its "simpleness", and ability to work well with imbalanced data sets
+   - This model returns the same accuracy as the Logistic Regression model (98.6%), but does it without guessing 'No' for every session
+     - The F1 Score for the Random Forest is 28%
+ - Deep Learning Neural Network
+   - A "simple" deep learning model is applied with 1 hidden layer underneath it
+   - This model returns still the same accuracy as the previous models
+     - The team is optimistic that the Deep Learning Neural Network can be improved with additional hidden layers, and undersampling/oversampling because of the imbalanced dataset
+There is some additional work that needs to be done to boost the performance of the Machine Learning models.
+The group intends to use undersampling/oversampling to train the model because of the imbalance of session/transactions.
+It will also be worthwhile to explore improvements to the Random Forest model since it is predicing successful and unsuccessful transactions.
+At the same time the group is optimistic to unpack more of the Neural Network to understand predicted values, and accuracy/F1 score for the model's predictions.

+  - Machine learning model will depend on overall testing, but will be a classification model as we are aiming to undersand specific individuals propensity (or liklihood) to purchase

+# Technologies Used:
+## Data Cleaning and Analysis
+BigQuery will be used to clean the data and perform an exploratory analysis.

+## Database Storage
+ Amazon RDS will be used to store our data, and we will integrate it with Tableau to display the dashboard.

+## Machine Learning

+## Dashboard
+Tableau will be used to create our Dashboard.
+It will be hosted through a webpage.

+## WEEK 2
+Dashboard Google Slide Link https://docs.google.com/presentation/d/1U8UInYX9gbfdw8o_efzpRncUv3fY-gJfF8pdPaCVu8A/edit?usp=sharing

+- Blueprint 1 & 2 attached above